 Just under one in four children in care proceedings in England is an infant aged under one year old.
-In 2007/8, 32% of all care proceedings issued for infants were for newborns.1 By 2016/17, this had increased to 42%.
+In 2007/8, 32% of all care proceedings issued for infants were for newborns.
+By 2016/17, this had increased to 42%.
 Between 2007/8 and 2016/17 the incidence rate of newborns in the general population becoming subject to care proceedings more than doubled, increasing from 15 newborns per 10,000 live births in the general population in 2007/8 to 35 per 10,000 in 2016/17 (Broadhurst et al. 2018).

 Similar trends have been found by Alrouh et al. (2019) in their exploration of newborns in public law proceedings in Wales.
-Using data from Cafcass Cymru, the report provides 1 An infant is defined as a child aged less than one year; a newborn is an infant aged less than seven days old. evidence about newborn babies subject to care proceedings within the first two weeks of birth.
+Using data from Cafcass Cymru, the report provides evidence about newborn babies subject to care proceedings within the first two weeks of birth.
 The report found that infants aged under one year old constituted 30% (or 3,266) of the approximately 11,000 children entering care proceedings in Wales between 2011 and 2018.
 Cases of newborns in the family justice system comprised a substantial share of all care proceedings issued for infants in Wales.
 In 2018, 52% of all care proceedings were issued within two weeks of birth.
 Comparing data from England and Wales shows the proportion of infant cases close to birth is largely similar for England and Wales.
 However, the incidence rate (number of newborns per 10,000 live births) is higher in Wales than England (Alrouh et al. 2019).
-Although most children subject to care proceedings are young children, there has been an increase in older children, aged 10 and above, subject to care proceedings since 2010 (MoJ 2020a).